visit-dav/visit/src/doc/gui_manual/Contributing/index.rst

    ``tr`` and ``sed`` pipes filter some of the ``.rst`` syntax away.
-The final pipe through ``aspell`` uses the *personal word list* option, ``-p ./aspell.en.pws`` (**note:** the ``./`` is critical so don't ignore it), to specify a file containing a list of words we allow (that ``aspell`` would otherwise flag as incorrect).
+The final pipe through ``aspell`` uses the *personal word list* option, ``-p ./aspell.en.pws`` (**note:** the ``./`` is critical so don't ignore it), to specify a file containing a list of words we allow that ``aspell`` would otherwise flag as incorrect.
+The ``sort`` and ``uniq`` pipes ensure the result doesn't contain duplicates.
+But, be aware that a given miss-spelling can have multiple occurrences.
 The whole process produces a list of candidate miss-spelled words in ``maybe_bad.out``.

 #.
 Examine ``maybe_bad.out`` for words that you think are correctly spelled.